12 Valentine’s Day Gifts That R29 Singles Are Buying Themselves

 About the gift:

-This affordable gold vermeil ear cuff is a perfect option for anyone who’s not ready to commit to a full-fledged new piercing.
+This affordable, easily customized gold vermeil ear cuff is a perfect option for anyone who’s not ready to commit to a full-fledged new piercing.

-This affordable gold vermeil ear cuff is a perfect option for anyone who’s not ready to commit to a full-fledged new piercing.
+This affordable, easily customized gold vermeil ear cuff is a perfect option for anyone who’s not ready to commit to a full-fledged new piercing.

 What makes this product The One?